open-cogsci/osdoc/content/pages/download.md

 conda activate opensesame-41
 ```

-Next, follow the PyPi installation instructtions above.
+Next, follow the PyPi installation instructions above.
 Dedicated Anaconda packages are no longer provided.

-### Older versions
+### Older versions of OpenSesame and other Python versions

-Older versions can be downloaded from GitHub releases:
+Older versions of OpenSesame as well as packages built with different versions of Python (3.10, 3.11, and 3.12) are available on GitHub releases:

 - <https://github.com/open-cogsci/OpenSesame/releases>

 ### Source code